ganeshcse2991/validate-graphql/README.md

  let schema = new GraphQLSchema({
 	query: new GraphQLObjectType({
 	name: 'RootQuery',
-	fields: () => validatedQueries['my_queries'],
+	fields: () => ValidatedQueries['my_queries'],
 	}),
 	mutation: new GraphQLObjectType({
 	name: 'RootMutation',
-	fields: () => validatedMutations['my_mutations'],
+	fields: () => ValidatedMutations['my_mutations'],
 	}),

 ```
-So instead of passing your queries and mutations directly you have to use validatedQueries["queries"] and
+So instead of passing your queries and mutations directly you have to use ValidatedQueries["queries"] and
-validatedMutations["mutations"]where "queries" and "mutations" arguments are the user defined names that you have given
+ValidatedMutations["mutations"]where "queries" and "mutations" arguments are the user defined names that you have given
 while invoking grapql_validate method.

 #An Finally you have to add validate key to your query and mutation for which you want validation to be done: